-To make a more quantitative assessment, we have compared the data with the predictions of the eq.~\eqref{spinreal} at four different decoupling temperatures in figs.~\ref{fig:Pj-noTgrad} and \ref{fig:Pz-noTgrad} by integrating the $p_T$ spectrum of the $\Lambda$ in the same range as in the data, that is 0.5--6 GeV.
+Finally, we have compared the data with the predictions of the eq.~\eqref{spinreal} at four different decoupling temperatures in figs.~\ref{fig:Pj-noTgrad} and \ref{fig:Pz-noTgrad} by integrating the $p_T$ spectrum of the $\Lambda$ in the same range as in the data, that is 0.5--6 GeV.
 It can be seen that the longitudinal component $P_z$ is very sensitive to the decoupling temperature, and it is in very good agreement with the data, for $T_{\rm dec}$ value around 150-160 MeV; for temperatures below around 135 MeV, the sign of the longitudinal polarization flips.
 The $P_J$ component is now predicted to have a maximal value on the reaction plane, in agreement with the data, however with a milder descent as a function of the azimuthal angle; also, it is less sensitive to $T_{\rm dec}$.
+We also note that the global polarization resulting from the integration of $P_J$ is still in a reasonably good agreement with previous calculations.
 Also shown, in both figures, are the contributions from the kinematic vorticity $\omega$ (thin dashed line) and the kinematic shear $\Xi$ (thin smaller dashed line), at the decoupling temperature of 150 MeV.
 It can be seen in figure \ref{fig:Pz-noTgrad} that the latter is crucial to flip the sign of $P_z$ and restore the agreement with the data, while the vorticity term alone would give the wrong sign, as already remarked in ref.~\cite{Wu:2019eyi}.